US markets closed for President's Day, Asian markets climb

 Continue Reading Below

 Futures will trade electronically.
 Dow Jones futures were rising by 0.1 percent.
-The S&P 500 was little changed and the Nasdaq Composite was up less than 0.1 percent.
+The S&P 500 added less than 0.1 percent and the Nasdaq Composite gained 0.2 percent.

 MORE FROM FOXBUSINESS.COM